 - 5.1.1 Introduction

 - 5.1.2 Objectives

-- 5.1.3 Detailed and Critical Summary of the short story "Toba Tek Singh"
+- 5.1.3 Critical Summary of the short story "Toba Tek Singh"

-- 5.1.4 Multiple Choice Questions
+- 5.1.4 Multiple Choice Questions (MCQs)

-- 5.1.5 Answer Key
+- 5.1.5 Answer Key (MCQs)

-- 5.1.6 Let Us Sum Up
+- 5.1.6 Examination Oriented Questions

-- 5.1.7 Examination Oriented Questions
+- 5.1.7 Let Us Sum Up

 - 5.1.8 Suggested Reading

-The Section introduces learners to the after math of the partition of the country which brought a strange kind of madness, bestiality and horror in the minds of the people of both the countries (India and Pakistan).
-The in between situation of the people and their emotional struggle is well depicted in the short story "Toba Tek Singh" by Saadat Hasan Manto.
-The lesson further discusses the detailed and critical summary of "Toba Tek Singh" with an insightful analysis.
+The section introduces learners to the after math of the partition of the country which brought a strange kind of madness, bestiality and horror in the minds of the people of both the countries (India and Pakistan).
+The in-between situation of the people and their emotional struggle is well depicted in the short story "Toba Tek Singh" by Saadat Hasan Manto.
+The lesson further discusses the detailed critical summary of "Toba Tek Singh" with an insightful analysis.

-The objective of this lesson is to acquaint the learners with the characters, theme and ideas of the short story "Toba Tek Singh".
+The objective of this lesson is to acquaint the learner with the characters, theme and ideas in the short story "Toba Tek Singh".

-5.1.3 DETAILED AND CRITICAL SUMMARY OF THE SHORT STORY "TOBA TEK SINGH"
+5.1.3 CRITICAL SUMMARY OF THE SHORT STORY "TOBA TEK SINGH"

-• Introduction
+Introduction